cn4218/CFGProject/GROUP_PROJECT.md

 	1. Setting up GitHub repo, app architecture
 	2. Frontend ?
 	3. Wish list and user databases
+	4. Design login and create webpages & Make webpages produce data that can be added to the databases

 PRIORITY:

 	1. High
 	2.
+	3.
+	4. Medium

 TEAM MEMBERS:

 	1. Chizu, Claire
 	2. Chizu, Georgia
 	3. Nasian
+	4. Georgia

 NOTES:

 	1. Still not sure about the final architecture.
 	2.
+	3.
+	4. Ensure that data from the create account and login pages is stored as a JSON object and passed to the database

 							In Progress: